hwikgren/PNANetwork/PersonExtractionPdfFile/Readme.md

 For further details of the procedure, see the commented code in src/PNAPdfNameExtractor.java.

 The last volume of PNA (3/II) was not available to us as a text file.
-The individuals and the documents they appear in have been extracted from a text file made from a pdf file of the volume.
+The individuals and the documents they appear in have been extracted from a text file converted from a pdf file of the volume.
 * For the details of extracting the text from the pdf file, see the file pdfTextExtraction.txt.

 The form of the text file transformed from the pdf file: